howtographql/howtographql/content/backend/graphql-elixir/1-getting-started.md

 </Instruction>

-We're also going to use Postgres as our database for this app.
+This tutorial also uses Postgres as the database for this app.
 See here for installing postgres on your OS: https://wiki.postgresql.org/wiki/Detailed_installation_guides

 For OS X users it should be as simple as `brew install postgres`.

 ### Setting up your App

-We're going to build an app called Community, and you can think of it as a miniature version of Hacker News, Slashdot, or any other site that displays content on the basis of user submissions and votes.
+You're going to build an app called Community, and you can think of it as a miniature version of Hacker News, Slashdot, or any other site that displays content on the basis of user submissions and votes.

 <Instruction>

-We'll use the `phx.new` generator:
+Use the `phx.new` generator:

 ```
 mix phx.new community --no-brunch --no-html